expertisesolutions/jekyll-sample-netdev.github.io/pages/submit-proposal.md

 The Netdev conference focuses on networking based on Linux kernel and its associated user APIs.

-Netdev 0x16 (Netdev “twenty-two”) will be in Lisbon Portugal, starting October 24th, 2022.
+Netdev 0x17 (Netdev “twenty-three”) will be in Vancouver Canada, starting October 30th, 2023.
 More details will be announced soon.

 {% comment %}